kanidm/kanidm/kanidm_book/src/radius.md

     ipaddr = 172.17.0.0/16
     secret = testing123

-Now we can launch the radius instance:
+You can then run the container with:

-    docker run --name radiusd -i -t -v ...:/data firstyear/kanidm_radius:latest ...
+    docker run --name radiusd -i -t -v ...:/data firstyear/kanidm_radius:latest
-    Listening on auth address 127.0.0.1 port 18120 bound to server inner-tunnel Listening on auth address * port 1812 bound to server default Listening on acct address * port 1813 bound to server default Listening on auth address :: port 1812 bound to server default Listening on acct address :: port 1813 bound to server default Listening on proxy address * port 53978
-    Listening on proxy address :: port 60435
-    Ready to process requests

-You can now test an authentication with:
+Authentication can be tested through the client.localhost nas configuration with:

-    docker exec -i -t radiusd radtest demo_user badpassword 127.0.0.1 10 testing123
-    docker exec -i -t radiusd radtest demo_user <radius show_secret value here> 127.0.0.1 10 testing123
+    docker exec -i -t radiusd radtest <username> badpassword 127.0.0.1 10 testing123 docker exec -i -t radiusd radtest <username> <radius show_secret value here> 127.0.0.1 10 testing123

-You should see Access-Accept or Access-Reject based on your calls.

 Finally, to expose this to a wifi infrastructure, add your NAS in config.ini: